jckuri/Heroku_FastAPI/starter/Model_Card.md

 ## Ethical Considerations

-- Given this model is not 100% accurate, its predictions should not be used to discrimite people based on their demographic information and model users should not use these model predictions to decide whether they will do businesses or not with the people studied.
+- Given this model is not 100% accurate, its predictions should not be used to discriminate people based on their demographic information and model users should not use these model predictions to decide whether they will do businesses or not with the people studied.
 - Salaries vary widely among countries.
 The salaries earned in developed